Gladesville Master Plan

 A 19 storey building within a rigorous area master plan and design excellence planning environment.

-Many people have come to me asking what council is actually proposing in the Gateway process currently being assessed by the Department of Planning, Housing and Infrastructure.
-Given the planning report is 400 pages, below is the key operative clause being considered for inclusion in the Local Environmental Plan (LEP).
-This can be found in item 4.2, page 25 of Council’s Meeting Agenda for April 2025. https://huntershill.infocouncil.biz/Open/2025/04/OC_20250428_AGN_3101_AT.PDF The key clause is extracted, below:
+Then, the key operative clause being considered for inclusion in the Local Environmental Plan (LEP), be found in item 4.2, page 25 of Council’s Meeting Agenda for April 2025. https://huntershill.infocouncil.biz/Open/2025/04/OC_20250428_AGN_3101_AT.PDF was:

 Key Site Provisions / Part 6 Local Provisions